vnt-github/cs238p/lectures/9_interrupts_and_system_calls.md

 - return from interrupt using IRET.
     - from slides
-    - for interrupt handler to start from previous kernel we don't restore SS and ESP that results in stack switch.
+    - for interrupt handler to start from previous kernel process we don't restore SS and ESP that results in stack switch.
 ---
 Case #2: interrupt path with change in privilege level
 - when we need to switch the code segment we go through IDT -> GDT
 - here we can change the privilege level from 3 to 0, because the kernel configures the entry point.
     - like for syscall, kernel will check all the arguments.
-    - steps from slides.
+    - since the stack is also changing hence we also push user SS and ESP into the kernel stack.
 ---
 # TSS: task state segment
 - why can't we use the user stack.